ICC4103-202210-WebTech/rails-react-demo/README.md

 The frontend needs to be served by an independent web server, in a port different to the one used by Rails.

-You may launch the frontend server by launching:
+You may launch the frontend server by switching to the `frontend` subdirectory and entering the following:

 ```sh
 $npm install